 The Collective wants young people who feel they can inspire others and become a champion in their community to make a positive impact in the Shire.

 We are calling all youth in the shire to join the Collective’s first group of young people to help inspire change for the future and be the driver of events and programs in the shire.
-Get in touch and come along to one of the following meet-ups:
+Get in touch and come along to the monthly meeting in Dalyellup.
+Watch our Facebook page for updates on days and times of meetings for 2019.

 Capel Youth Team Building Camps